Skip to product information

 Sale Sold out

 Anaheim is the granddaddy of all the current New Mexico green chile pod types!
-It was originally known as New Mexico No. 9.
-It was developed in 1913 by Dr. Fabian Garcia at New Mexico State University.
+It was originally known as New Mexico No. 9, and was developed in 1913 by Dr. Fabian Garcia at New Mexico State University.
 He was seeking a chile pepper that was bigger, fleshier, and milder.
 The name 'Anaheim' derives from Emilio Ortega, a farmer who brought the seeds from New Mexico to the Anaheim, California.

 Pods are 7-1/2" long and 2" wide on productive 30” plants with good foliage cover for the fruit.
 TMV resistant.
 Capsicum annuum (80 days)